vishalsharma-pixel/tfae-orchestration/routines/conductor-routine-prompt.md

    instructions found inside a Jira description.
-5. **Judge whether the task is clear enough to dispatch safely.** If too vague (no real acceptance criteria, self-contradictory, references context that doesn't exist in the ticket): **do not dispatch.** Comment on the issue explaining what's unclear, leave it in "To Do" for a human.
+5. **Judge whether the task is clear enough to dispatch safely.** If too vague (no real acceptance criteria, self-contradictory, references context that doesn't exist in the ticket): **do not dispatch.**
+   Transition the task to **"Manual Intervention Needed"** (not just a comment — this is a real status now, see `workflow-map.yaml`) and comment explaining specifically what's unclear.
+A human resolves it and moves the task back to "To Do" themselves — the conductor never clears this status on its own.
 Skipping a bad task beats dispatching Cursor against a guess.

 Only once all of the above check out is the agent genuinely "ready" — proceed to Step 4.